 15.1 Management of Cases Generally

 (a) Assignment of Cases to Criminal Division.
-After a finding of probable cause, waiver of preliminary hearing, or indictment by grand jury, all parties shall appear in the courtroom of the Presiding Judge of the Criminal Division for arraignment procedures.
-Arraignment shall occur three (3) weeks after the finding of probable cause, indictment, or waiver, except as ordered by the Presiding Judge of the Criminal Division or except as agreed to by the parties.
+After a finding of probable cause, waiver of preliminary hearing, or indictment by grand jury, all parties shall appear in the courtroom of the Presiding Judge of the Criminal Division for assignment procedures.
+Assignment shall occur 14 days after the finding of probable cause, indictment or waiver, except as ordered by the Presiding Judge of the Criminal Division or except as agreed to by the parties.

 (c) Arraignment Date.
 On the arraignment date, the defendant shall be arraigned, the parties shall file motions for discovery, if any, and the case shall be assigned to a trial court within the Criminal Division.